kik369/nda-toys-scraper/README.md

-# nda-toys.com Price Scraper
+# nda-toys.com price scraper

 ### To Do

-- [x] This is a complete item
-- [ ] This is an incomplete item
+[ ] Add 'in stock' or 'out of stock' for items